-Whether you want to gather the girls and make the kits together or surprise your best friends the morning of, we're here to help you.
-We chatted with wedding planner and bridal shop owner Nicole Sheppard to see what constitutes a perfect bridesmaid survival kit and what else brides and bridesmaids should know when putting one together.
+Whether you want to gather the girls and make the kits together or surprise them with their own box of essentials on the morning of the wedding, we're here to help you prep the best package of big-day essentials.
+Ahead, we chatted with wedding planner and bridal shop owner Nicole Sheppard to see what constitutes as an emergency kit for bridesmaids and what brides and their crew should know when putting one together.

 Meet the Expert

-You might be asking, "Why have bridesmaid survival kits when I already made an emergency kit for myself?"
-Well, being over-prepared is the best-case scenario for any worst-case situations that could befall your day.
+If you're currently asking, "Why pack emergency kits for bridesmaids when I already have my own wedding day survival kit?", we're here to help!
+To start, it's always better to be over-prepared for any worst-case situations that could befall your special day.
 “There are so many items that serve a dual purpose, as well," offers Sheppard.
 "Safety pins are the duct tape of the wedding world.
 They can hem a dress, they can connect bra straps to dresses, and if the bride’s bustle ends up being too heavy, a few added safety pins can seamlessly support the weight.
 Bandaids can prevent irritation from sequins near the underarm area.
 Deodorant is, of course, used for underarms, but it can also prevent thigh chafing and be applied to the heel to prevent blisters caused by not-too-broken-in shoes.”

 Also, you can’t gamble on your glam squad having enough extras for everyone.
 “Your hair and makeup artists will likely have things like bobby pins and blotting papers, but don’t count on them magically having other emergency items—their job is to focus on making everyone look their best,” reminds Sheppard.
 “Same goes for your venue coordinator or bridal assistant: If you’re getting married at a full-service venue, they’ll likely have some items to spare, but it’s up to you (and your planner, if you have one) to make sure that your crew is taken care of when it comes down to it.”